 When a properly trained EMDR therapist uses the therapy, clients get to experience its benefits.
 EMDR transforms lives.
 And the work of these professionals further the therapy while demonstrating its effectiveness.

 The importance of doing EMDR right is why our Dr. Andrew Dobo is diligent in ensuring students are comfortable during training and competent upon completion.
-Therapist training in EMDR through EMDR Educators of Florida to get experience the therapy as both clients and providers, imbuing them with the knowledge, experience, and confidence they need for being true EMDR professionals.
+Therapists training in EMDR through EMDR Educators to get experience the therapy as both clients and providers, imbuing them with the knowledge, experience, and confidence they need for being true EMDR professionals.